ManuelaAndreaBeyer/StressResilienceinBrainNetworks/README.md

 * **Medial Prefrontal Cortex (mPFC)**
 * **Hippocampus (HIPP)**

+* Later stage will then focus on the interaction of mPFC-Il,PL-HIPP-AMY (Amygdala) for the rodent in the arena (discuss the populations related to cognitive map, place, splitter, grid etc cells)

 The medial prefrontal cortex is particularly attractive because extensive literature links stress exposure to alterations in mPFC connectivity, inhibitory control, and behavioral regulation.

 ---